maksimryndin/distributed-book/src/decentralized/blockchain.md

 - with Polkadot Substrate
 - with Avalanche Evergreen

-Problem - grows of the blockchain data.
+Problem - grows of the blockchain data[^blockchain_size] in terms of hundreds of GBs.
 Notion of the succint blockchain (example of Mina)

 [^validators]: [https://forums.solana.com/t/validator-information-thread/577/51](https://forums.solana.com/t/validator-information-thread/577/51)